 Christopher Miller, Liaison to Biochemistry and Biophysics PhD Program

 Students must complete all requirements for the degree of Doctor of Philosophy in the program in which they are enrolled.
 In addition, students must successfully complete three of the following four courses: 1) QBIO 120b, 2) BCHM 102a, 3) PHYS 105a, and 4) an approved computational methods course.
 Other courses may be substituted only with the written approval of the co-chair.
-The approved computational methods courses are QBIO 110a, COSI 178a, NBIO 136b and BIOL 135b.
+The approved computational methods courses are QBIO 110a, COSI 178a, NBIO 136b, BIOL 107a and BIOL 135b.
 No more than one of the computational methods courses may be counted toward the three-course quantitative biology specialization requirement.

 Courses of Instruction